-As is usual with these sorts of things, the Nazis were met by an equal number of anti-fascists who'd turned up to counter their demonstration.
-As the anti-fascist group gathered around their banner, which read, "Smash the White Man March," bemused passersby strolled past on their way to the shops or the Newcastle United match happening up the road.
+The Nazis were met by an equal number of anti-fascists who'd turned up to counter their demonstration.
+As the anti-fascist group gathered around their banner, which read, "Smash the White Man March", bemused passersby strolled past on their way to the shops or the Newcastle United match happening up the road.
 I asked a passing guy where the march was, and he said, "No idea, I'm just here to watch football.
 Please don't trash our car."

-The Nazi crowd chanted "Sieg Heil!"
-"White power!" and other racist slogans, while the anti-fascists shouted "Alerta, alerta, antifascista!" and one woman shouted, "you're the bad ones, you're the naughty boys."
+The Nazi crowd chanted "Sieg Heil!", "White power!" and other racist slogans, while the anti-fascists shouted "Alerta, alerta, antifascista!" and one woman shouted, "you're the bad ones, you're the naughty boys".
 Some aggressive shouting was as confrontational as it got at the scene of the march, with the police keeping the groups separate.
-However, rumors doing the rounds on social media suggest that some Nazis got beaten up outside a pub away from the main event.
+However, rumours doing the rounds on social media suggest that some Nazis got beaten up outside a pub away from the main event.

 The event reached its nadir when one of the speakers started talking about how paper money was the root of all evil, quickly heading into anti-Semitic conspiracy theory when he said the world was run by Jewish bankers.
 Someone pulled out an Israeli flag and lit it on fire while the speaker was shouting, "Yes, burn Satan!"
 The group then proceeded to burn a rainbow and a Che Guevara flag and then stomped the burning pieces on the ground.
 Another Israel flag was torn to shreds.